Pixie - Domain Names and DNS Settings Tutorial

 If you make changes to your DNS records but it turns out that they were not right or not what you intended, there's nothing to worry about.
 You can fix everything with a single click.
-The Pixie control panel has an option with which you can revert all DNS changes and restore the default DNS configuration.
+The HostKnox control panel has an option with which you can revert all DNS changes and restore the default DNS configuration.

-To do this, go to the Domain Names and DNS Settings section of the Pixie control panel.
+To do this, go to the Domain Names and DNS Settings section of the HostKnox control panel.
 Click on the Edit DNS records button for the domain and on the page that lists the DNS records click on the button Revert DNS to Defaults (it's in the black area on the right):

 All changes will be removed and the default records and their values will be restored.